mahyaret/mahyaret.github.io/_posts/2025-08-06-nfs-on-windows.md

 - `sudo systemctl start nfs-server`
 - `sudo systemctl enable nfs-server`
 - use `id` to get the UID and GID of the user you plan to use
-- edit the default config: `sudo nano /etc/default/nfs-kernel-server`
+- edit the default config: `/etc/default/nfs-kernel-server`
 - change: `RPCMOUNTDOPTS="--port 13025"`
-- edit or create `sudo nano /etc/modprobe.d/lockd.conf`
+- edit or create `/etc/modprobe.d/lockd.conf`
 - change: `options lockd nlm_tcpport=13026 nlm_udpport=13027`
 - `sudo reboot`
 - get the proper ports with `rpcinfo -p`